The Wings of the Sphinx

-The Wings of the Sphinx (orig.
-Italian Le ali della sfinge) is a 2006 novel by Andrea Camilleri, translated into English in 2009 by Stephen Sartarelli.
+The Wings of the Sphinx (Le ali della sfinge) is a 2006 novel by Andrea Camilleri, translated into English in 2009 by Stephen Sartarelli.
 It is the eleventh novel in the internationally popular Inspector Montalbano series.

+It was adapted for season 7 of the Inspector Montalbano TV series in 2009.

 Summary

 Whatever happened to those early mornings when, upon awakening, for no reason, he would feel a sort of current of pure happiness running through him?